MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-ComplianceSearchAction.md

 ```

 ### -Preview
-The Preview switch specifies the action for the compliance search is to preview the results that match the search criteria.
+The Preview switch specifies the action for the content search is to preview the results that match the search criteria.
 You don't need to specify a value with this switch.

 In the Security & Compliance Center, this parameter requires the Preivew role.
 By default, the Preview role is assigned only to the eDiscovery Manager role group.